Night Patrol: Plot

-Melvin White is an inept policeman who is demoted to night patrol by his pathologically lying captain, who has excessive flatulence.
+Melvin White is an inept policeman who is demoted to night patrol by his pathologically lying captain Lewis, who has excessive flatulence.
 White's partner is Kent Lane, who has been a police officer for ten years and loves nothing more than having sex with women in the back of his police car.
 Fellow police officer Sue Perman is attracted to White, but White does not understand her hints and thinks of her as only a buddy.

 White and Lane get involved in various situations that include a couple parked in front of a fire hydrant, people smoking marijuana which they join in, and a male rape victim with a high-pitched voice.
 In between his duties as a police officer, White is the stand-up comedian The Unknown Comic at night.
 While in his persona, White wears a paper bag over his head that has holes for his eyes and mouth.
-White is popular as The Unknown Comic, and he has a chance to become even more famous and rich when a talent agent seeks him out.
+White is popular as The Unknown Comic, and he has a chance to become even more famous and rich when talent agent Kate Parker seeks him out.
 Edith Hutton, a fan of White, is attracted to The Unknown Comic and wants to discover who is under the paper bag.
-Hutton is even willing to leave her current boyfriend for him.
-White also has sessions with a psychiatrist.
+Hutton is even willing to leave her current boyfriend Tex for him.
+White also has sessions with psychiatrist Dr. Ziegler.

 Things become more complicated for White when a thief begins to rob bars at gunpoint while disguised as The Unknown Comic.
-No one is aware of The Unknown Comic's identity, but his captain has a suspicion that it is White.
+No one is aware of The Unknown Comic's identity, but Captain Lewis has a suspicion that it is White.
 To prove that he is innocent, while also trying to hide his stand-up comedian identity, White works with Lane to track down who is impersonating him.
 White is supposed to perform at a venue as The Unknown Comic, but he is unable to do so because he is on the trail of the thief as a police officer within that venue.

 An impersonator of the comedian shows up on stage to perform, while another impersonator enters the place to steal money.
 White and his partner chase the thief and lose sight of the person on stage.
 The two of them catch up to the thief, resulting in White and the thief having a Western-film-style gun draw duel.
-The victor of the duel is White, and an unmasking reveals the impersonator is his psychiatrist, who says he wanted to become rich in White's place.
+The victor of the duel is White, and an unmasking reveals the impersonator is Dr. Ziegler, who says he wanted to become rich in White's place.
 White then finds and confronts the second impersonator, who turns out to be Perman.
 Perman used a recording of White's voice to protect him from being arrested.
 The film then ends with Perman and White having sex at White's apartment.